-One article published at BBC caught my attention today, which made me think a million times how blessed we are being in this country.
-The article is about intersex babies — babies born in between the usual male and female.
+Have we ever considered that we are super-blessed?
+People of most countries do not even know what a health insurance is.
+One BBC article caught my attention today.
+The article made me think a million times how blessed we are being in this country.
+The article is about intersex babies — babies born in between the usual male and female traits.
 The venue of the story is not USA.
 It is Kenya.

 Intersex babies in Kenya

 There was a time, probably not too long ago, when the duty of a Kenyan midwife was to kill an intersex baby right after birth.
 Then the midwife had to declare that the baby was stillborn.

 Zainab, the Midwife who Saved the Lives of Two Intersex Babies

-The BBC story that I was talking about describes how Zainab saved two intersex babies.
-The parents of one of the babies wanted Zainab to kill their child right after birth.
 The parents of the other baby ran away after giving birth to the child.
 Zainab is raising these two babies as her own.
 She is saving these children from the cruelty of the society.
-She believes God’s creations are a miracle and should never be hurt.
-In Zainab’s words, “I have to take care of God’s creation”.
-The article touched my heart.
-The BBC article is embedded below.

 How common are intersex babies worldwide

 Many intersex grown ups in USA and in many countries choose to go through surgery and some other procedures to change to female or male.
-Many African countries, including Kenya, have such facilities but more awareness is required.
+Many African countries, including Kenya, have such facilities.

 However, surgery is not a solution given that not having a male or female trait is not an issue in the first place.
 We need improved awareness regarding intersex children.